 Professor Susan M. Hanson

 This mini-course investigates program- and project-driven collaboration between for-profit business and non-profit organizations, and the potential for win-win outcomes.
 We explore value creation at the intersection of business and the social sector, and how capacities, constraints, and strategies might differ from business managers to their non-profit counterparts.
 We use a number of frameworks for analyzing cross-sector collaboration, in order to identify the range of challenges that confront business and non-profit partners over the life-cycle of a partnership.
 Throughout, we embrace the larger question of how differences among partners may or may not drive learning and transformation of the partners themselves, and how to approach this analysis.
-Motivated by current debates regarding the role of firms in society, the course takes a global perspective on corporate responsibility and stakeholder management, paying particular attention to the challenges that firms face in managing collaboration with social sector actors across boundaries of both markets and cultures.
-The cases and readings selected aim to develop an appreciation of innovative partnership models and how they link firm, society, and public interests.
+The course is motivated by current debates regarding the role of firms in society.
+It takes a global perspective on corporate responsibility and stakeholder management, paying particular attention to the challenges that firms face in managing collaboration with social sector actors across boundaries of both markets and cultures.
 This course meets the Ethics & Social Responsibility (ESR) requirement.

 CORPORATE RESPONSIBILITY (CRSP)